Alerts you'll act on.

 Here's what an alert looks like.

-Generated by our cascade against a production warehouse, formatted for the people who get paged at 3 a.m.
+Generated by our cascade against a production warehouse, filed as a ticket into the customer's existing tracker.

-The drop occurred after the weekday BI morning refresh window (09:00–10:00 Helsinki), which completed without incident, placing the DDL operation in the 10:00–11:00 UTC window.
+The drop occurred between two daily scheduled scans (06:00 UTC).
 No corroborating deploy or migration event has been observed.
 Schema-dropped-column on a business_critical, customer_facing table with three active consumers constitutes an immediate breakage risk rather than a degradation risk.

 -- models/ migrations/